Kaushalramoliya/Kaushal-Ramoliya-REACTIIP01002/README.md

-# REACTIIP01002 — React Intern Practical
+# REACTIIP01002 — React Practical

 Complete README for the Chaintech React intern practical.
 This file explains the project, features, how to run it locally, the validation rules, how data is stored, and step-by-step instructions to upload to GitHub and submit your work.